 Every student is entitled to up to two (2) no-questions-asked grace days (including Saturdays and Sundays) during the semester, to be used at your discretion.
 You do not need to contact me to use these grace days.
+Note that by their nature, this policy doesn't apply to the Critical Responses.

-Otherwise, documentation is generally required for further extensions to be granted, with some exceptions (see Academic Accommodation, above).
-In the absence of such, late assignments will be penalized one grade-step per day; i.e., a B+ assignment handed in one day late would receive a B, or if two days late, a B-, and so on.
+Otherwise, you must notify me if you will be handing in work late, and depending on the circumstances you may require documentation.
+In the absence of the foregoing, late assignments will be penalized one grade-step per day; i.e., a B+ assignment handed in one day late would receive a B, or if two days late, a B-, and so on.